Ayurvedic Evening Routine: Wind Down by Body Type

 Understanding the Evening Through Ayurvedic Time

-Ayurveda divides the 24-hour cycle into six periods, each governed by a dosha:
+Ayurveda divides the 24-hour cycle into six periods, each governed by a dosha.

 A Universal Ayurvedic Evening Framework

-5:30-6:30 PM: Light Dinner
+5:30 to 6:30 PM: Light Dinner

-7:00-8:00 PM: Gentle Activity
+7:00 to 8:00 PM: Gentle Activity

-8:00-9:00 PM: Wind-Down Practices
+8:00 to 9:00 PM: Wind-Down Practices

-- Take a warm bath — add relaxing essential oils (lavender, chamomile) or Epsom salts
+- Take a warm bath.
+Add relaxing essential oils (lavender, chamomile) or Epsom salts.

-9:00-9:30 PM: Preparation for Sleep
+9:00 to 9:30 PM: Preparation for Sleep

 - Drink warm spiced milk or herbal tea (see body-type recommendations below)